 Praise the LORD, O my soul.
 O LORD my God, you are very great; you are clothed with splendor and majesty.
 The LORD wraps Himself in light as with a garment.
 (Psalm 104:1-2)

-Wallace Stegner (1909-1993) was an American writer and historian.
-His mother died at the age of fifty and when Wallace was eighty, he finally wrote her a thank you note, “Letter, Much Too Late.”
-Wallace admitted to taking his mom for granted and regrets waiting so long to tell her how much he treasured her before and after her passing.
+Wallace Stegner (1909-1993) was an American writer.
+His mother died at the age of fifty and when Wallace was eighty, he finally wrote her an overdue thank you note, “Letter, Much Too Late.”
+Wallace admitted to taking his mom for granted and regretted waiting so long to say how much he treasured her before and after her passing.
 Stegner praised her for being a virtuous and faithful mom who raised two sons during hard times.
 She was an example of goodness, a giver, and an encourager, even to selfish people.
 Wallace remembered his mother’s strength and cheerfulness and wrote: “You never lost an opportunity to sing.”
 As long as she lived, Stegner’s mother sang, grateful to God for large and small blessings.1

 Praising God Who is Light

 When the Psalmist says, “The LORD wraps Himself in light as with a garment,” he is using poetic language to echo the rest of Bible’s teaching:

 God is the blessed and only Ruler, the King of kings and Lord of lords, who alone is immortal and who lives in unapproachable light.
 No one has seen or can see God and to Him belong honor and might forever….God is light; in Him there is no darkness at all….The Lord is my light and my salvation—whom shall I fear?
 The Lord is the stronghold of my life—of whom shall I be afraid?…You are the fountain of life; in your light we see light….For the Lord God is a sun and shield; the Lord bestows favor and honor; no good thing does He withhold from those whose walk is blameless….The Lord is God, and He has made His light shine on us.2